NotaCoder20/SimplePong/README.md

 # SimplePong
 Just simple pong

-use "w" and "s" to control the left pad.
+use "w" and "s" key to control the left pad.

 Use "Up arrow" and "Down arrow" key to control the right pad.